slsheldon/ssg-bid/content/01-Calls/01-Caribbean-2016/02-eligible-countries/en.md

 + Zambia
 + Zimbabwe

-### Limited eligibility non-ACP regional consortium partner<a name="limited"></a>
+### Limited-eligibility non-regional consortium partner<a name="limited"></a>

 Institutions from the following non-ACP countries have limited eligibility to apply for funds from the BID programme as part of a [regional partnership](../regional-grants), provided that they meet other [eligibility requirements](../eligibility).
-Please contact [bid@gbif.org](mailto:bid@gbif.org) for details.

 + [Australia](http://www.gbif.org/country/AU/participation)
 + [Canada](http://www.gbif.org/country/CA/participation)